ayu2805/CAS/README.md

 This is basic DE and Tools installation script.
 Necessary packages will be installed.
-This script was created taking into account that the user has already installed almost pure Arch.
+This script was created taking into account that the user has already installed almost pure Arch with graphics drivers.

 **git** is mandatory